CAPSTONE-GROUP35/gateway-setup/README.md

 - Set the hostname: `sudo hostnamectl set-hostname external.test`
 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Install Postfix: `sudo apt install postfix`.
-Choose the 'Internet Site' option, and enter 'external.test' as the domain.
+Choose the Postfix 'Internet Site' option, and enter 'external.test' as the domain.
 - Open Claws Mail and configure as follows: Email address should be user@external.test.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'internal.test'.

 ## Configure Internal server